Kuyucu Murad Pasha: Early life

-He was born in Bosnia.
-He is thought to have been a Slav or Albanian either born as a Muslim or converted later on during Devshirme conscription.
+He was born in Ottoman Bosnia in 1530.
+As a young boy of South Slavic origin he was converted to Islam and went through the Devshirme conscription process.

 Career

 He was beylerbey (governor-general) of Karaman in 1585 and Cyprus before being appointed to Damascus in 1593, as well as Aleppo.
 Upon arriving at the port of Sidon to take up his Damascus office he was received by the Druze chieftain of the Chouf, Fakhr al-Din, who furnished him with numerous gifts.
 He reciprocated by appointing Fakhr al-Din sanjak-bey (district governor) of Sidon-Beirut.
 Murad Pasha and Fakhr al-Din eliminated the latter's rival Mansur ibn Furaykh, the leader of a local Sunni Muslim Bedouin clan and onetime sanjak-bey of Safad.

 He participated in the Long Turkish War and impressed Mehmed III in particular at the Siege of Eger (1596) after which he became military commander of Ottoman Hungary for a while.